AccelerateNetworks/fusionpbx-rest-api/README.md

 Note that when generating a token, the token is shown once and cannot be shown again (you can always generate another one and delete the missed one)

 The API endpoint is displayed on the API token page, and is generally in the format `https://<your fusionpbx>/app/rest_api/rest.php`.
-All requests to it are HTTP POST requests, and must include an `action` parameter with a value of the action you wish to use (see below).
+All requests to it are HTTP POST requests with a JSON body that must include an `action` parameter with a value of the action you wish to use (see below).
 For example, the `domain-details` action with parameter `domain_name=fusionpbx.example.net`:

 ```
-$ curl -s --user "5bc14e83-fc4e-4578-99b8-c7151eb2ec54:jM2GQuYgQTkIGE6nJ2SP" -d action=domain-details -d domain_name=fusionpbx.example.net https://fusionpbx.example.net/app/rest_api/rest.php | jq
+$ curl -s --user "5bc14e83-fc4e-4578-99b8-c7151eb2ec54:jM2GQuYgQTkIGE6nJ2SP" -d '{"action": "domain-details", "domain_name": "fusionpbx.example.net"}' https://fusionpbx.example.net/app/rest_api/rest.php | jq
 {
   "domain_uuid": "3a644e67-de8f-4798-b07e-6f22c33a656e",
   "domain_parent_uuid": null,